SamGa3/microbiome_reconstruction/README.md

 #### Kaplan-Meyer

-Since PC4 has been found associated to DFS in Cox proportional-hazard model test and other COAD tumour properties are associated to PC4, we check if PC4 or any og these properties are associated to the DFS of patients:
+Since PC4 has been found associated to DFS in Cox proportional-hazard model test and other COAD tumour properties are associated to PC4, we check if PC4 or any of these properties are associated to the DFS of patients:
 ```R
 rmarkdown::render("scripts/survival_analysis/km_analysis.Rmd",
     params = list(